Loans

 Am I eligible for a loan?

 • Check if a loan is right for you.
-This page has links to all the information you need on everything loans
+Links to all the info you need on everything loans

 • If in doubt, DON'T borrow.
 And if struggling with debt, read our Debt help guide

-• Use our eligibility calculator to find your options and acceptance odds without impacting your credit score
+• Use our eligibility calculator to assess your options without impacting your credit score

 How much can I borrow?